QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-11-28-divtest-azure-faqs-for-information-owners-3fc339.md

 ---

 # Main topics
-- Introduction to the Developer Portal
+- Developer Portal overview
-- Centralised hub for developers
-- Information sourcing and consent
+- Information import process
-- Content formatting and summarisation
-- User control over content accuracy
+- Content control and accuracy
 - Transparency and accessibility
-- Manual and scheduled updates
-- Content removal requests
-- Workflow for content lifecycle management

 # Intent / purpose of the document
-- The intent of the document is to introduce the Developer Portal as a streamlined platform for both internal and external developers to access departmental information, ensuring transparency, user control, and a structured approach to content management.
+- The intent of the document is to outline the functionalities and processes of the Developer Portal, highlighting how it serves as a central hub for developers to access departmental information while ensuring user control over content accuracy and availability.

 # Links to source
 - [View in DevOps](https://dev.azure.com/qed-qld-gov-au/Developer%20Portal/_wiki/wikis/Developer-Portal.wiki/72211/Divya's-FAQs-for-information-owners)